joglekara/VlaPy/paper/paper.md

 # Statement of Need
 Plenty of software that solves the same equation set exists in academia [@Banks2017, @Joglekar2018], research labs, and industry, but an open-source Python implementation is still lacking.
-This lack of simulation capability is echoed by the ``PlasmaPy`` [@Murphy:2019] community. ``PlasmaPy`` is a collection of Open-Source plasma physics resources.
+This lack of simulation capability is echoed by the ``PlasmaPy`` [@plasmapy] community. ``PlasmaPy`` is a collection of Open-Source plasma physics resources.
 There has been significant discussion over the past few years regarding the need for an open-source Eulerian Vlasov code. ``VlaPy`` aims to fulfill these voids in the academic and research communities.

 In general, ``VlaPy`` is designed to help students and researchers learn about concepts such as fundamental plasma physics and numerical methods as well as software-engineering-related topics such as unit and integrated testing, and extensible and maintainable code.
 The details of the implementation are provided in the following section.